exercism/unison/concepts/lists/about.md

 listText = ["hello", "world"]
 ```

 Unison implements lists as a finger tree, allowing for fast access of the first and last element.
 You can read more about the underlying implementation in the [standard library List documentation][list-docs].
-Appending single elements to either side of the list can be done with the `+:` and `:+`:
+Appending single elements to either side of the list can be done with the `+:` and `:+` operators:

 ```
 myList = [1,2,3,4]